 import Linkrunnerimport SwiftUI@mainstruct MyApp: App { init() { Task { do { try await LinkrunnerSDK.shared.initialize( token: "YOUR_PROJECT_TOKEN", secretKey: "YOUR_SECRET_KEY", // Optional: Required for SDK signing keyId: "YOUR_KEY_ID", // Optional: Required for SDK signing debug: true // Optional: Enable debug mode for development (defaults to false) ) print("Linkrunner initialized successfully") } catch { print("Error initializing Linkrunner:", error) } } } var body: some Scene { WindowGroup { ContentView() } }}

-Call the signup method once after the user has completed your app’s onboarding process:It is strongly recommended to use the integrated platform’s identify function to set a persistent user_id once it becomes available (typically after signup or login).
+Call the signup method as soon as the user is identified — whether through signup or login.
+This is the moment Linkrunner ties the install (and any future events) to a user identifier.It is strongly recommended to use the integrated platform’s identify function to set a persistent user_id once it becomes available (typically after signup or login).

 To get attribution data and deeplink information for the current installation, use the getAttributionData function: